Almir Surui: Perseverance Under Pressure

 (publisher of Ecosystem Marketplace).
 The two had first met in Almir’s days at the Centro

-, and Borges had even written his master’s thesis on Surui efforts to develop a sustainable agriculture program.
+, and Borges had even written a college paper* on Surui efforts to develop a sustainable agriculture program.

 “At the time, I thought Forest Trends was like Aqua Verde, and that it had money for reforestation,” Almir says.
 “Beto said that wasn’t the case, but he told me that we might be able to earn carbon credits by planting trees, because they lock up carbon.”